MarcSerraPeralta/py-package-template/README.md

 The last command (`git merge main --allow-unrelated-histories`) is required to populate the new worktree directory (remember that by default the `repo` directory is an empty detached HEAD).
 The option `--allow-unrelated-histories` is required because the detached head and `main` have no common previous commit so git would throw an error.

+### Setting up PR requests

+Allow only `squash merging` for the PR requests.
+This can be done in `Settings > General > Pull Requests` by unselecting all the options except the `Allow squash merging`.

 ## Publishing the package to PyPI

 (improve this section)